August Schmidhuber: Early career

 After leaving the army Schmidhuber worked as a brewer and became active in politics in Bavaria, joining the Bayerische Volkspartei (Bavarian People's Party).
 During the presidential elections, he stood for the district of Lindau but did not win.
-He then joined the NSDAP and on 16 July 1933 entered into the SA.
-In the SA he was part of the SA Gruppe Hochland and served first as the deputy director of SA schools in the region, and then later also as a director.
+He then joined the Nazi Party and on 16 July 1933 entered into the Sturmabteilung (SA).
+In the SA, he was part of the SA Gruppe Hochland and served first as the deputy director of SA schools in the region, and then later also as a director.
 Schmidhuber was a member of the training command of the SA.